You are here

 As is the case for electricity, you need to open an account with a natural gas supplier in order to have gas service in France.
 Engie (formerly GDF Suez) is the largest natural gas supplier in France, and while it does have some English language customer support on its website, the company does not have a dedicated English-speaking customer service line.

 Are you looking to start natural gas service?
-Call Selectra's English speaking customer service helpline at 09 87 67 37 93 (Monday through Friday from 8:30 am to 8 pm, Saturday from 9 am to 6 pm) to open an account in your name with an alternate energy supplier at guaranteed savings compared to regulated rates
+Call Selectra's English speaking customer service helpline at +339 87 67 37 93 or ask for a free callback (Monday through Friday from 8:30 am to 8 pm, Saturday from 9 am to 6 pm) to open an account in your name with an alternate energy supplier at guaranteed savings compared to regulated rates

 You have a choice of operator throughout most of France, though homes in rural areas are still tied to the historical provider Orange (formerly France Telecom).
 Orange has a dedicated English-language customer service line at 09 69 36 39 00.

-You can also call Selectra at 09 77 55 72 27 (Monday to Friday from 9:30 am - 7:30 pm) to reach an English-speaking counsellor that will find a supplier and plan that meets your needs
+You can also call Selectra at +339 77 55 72 27, or get a free callback (Monday to Friday from 9:30 am - 7:30 pm) to reach an English-speaking counsellor that will find a supplier and plan that meets your needs

 SNCF (Societé Nationale des chemins de fer français) is the national train operator for France.
 Their English speaking customer service number is 36 35.
 Dial 1 as soon as the call connects to access English-speaking customer help.
 Calls cost 0.40 €/min including tax, plus any fees charged by your telephone provider.